 Among the many manga by Go Nagai, this tale of a virtuous young man with demonic power stands apart with chilling art and poignant story.
 Since the 1970s, the Devilman universe has expanded with spinoffs and adaptations as well as influenced modern creators.
 There is a lot of Devilman-related media out there and it would be impossible for me to talk about everything, so I’m sticking to ones I consider important or noteworthy or just a personal favorite.
 It will be difficult, but spoilers will be kept to a minimum in this panel.
 One big spoiler in particular cannot be avoided, so I’ll only partially talk about it.
 If you’ve already read Devilman, you can probably guess what I’m talking about.

 With all that in mind, first we will be briefly looking at how Devilman came to be.
 Devilman’s creator Go Nagai was born in 1945.
-He is 71 years old right now and still creating manga through his company Dynamic Production.
+He is 72 years old right now and still creating manga through his company Dynamic Production.
 In the late 1960s, he became infamous for his raunchy shounen manga Shameless School.
 It was actually one of the first manga serialized in Shounen Jump.
 He was only in his mid-20s at the time.
-Since then, he has gone onto create so many manga.
+Since then, he has gone onto create a ton of manga.
 Sexuality and violence are common throughout his work.
 He’s been extremely influential in the manga industry, but his works aren’t well known in the United States since they haven’t been licensed.

 Before Devilman, Nagai explored demons and Christianity in manga for his fantasy story Mao Dante published in 1971.
 It follows a young man manipulated by cultists to become possessed by a demon, but the boy somehow takes over the consciousness of Dante the demon and becomes a monster.
 It’s a chilling manga with great art and some wild twists at the end.
 I recommend checking it out whether or not you like Devilman.
 Toei Animation was interested in making a TV anime version of Mao Dante around the time it was publishing.
 The TV anime industry was less than a decade old at the time.
 They called Nagai up and instead he offered to conceptualize a similar new series for them, which became Devilman.

 The Devilman manga was published a little while before the anime, but of course the anime was developed first.
 The 39 episodes aired from 1972 to 1973.
 Nagai gave Toei the concept of a young man named Akira possessing the power of a demon in order to fight demons as Devilman.
 The body of a demon, but the heart of a man.
 In the anime, the demon completely possess the boy and lives in his body.
-When demons show up, he transforms into Devilman to fight them and protect his human girlfriend Miki.
+When weekly demons show up, he transforms into Devilman to fight them and protect his human girlfriend Miki.
 It’s somewhat of a superhero story, but I think of it as a monster romantic comedy too.
 The action seems tame now, but it was a big deal at the time.
 The violence and demonic element made it stand out, so it became very popular.
 I’ve honestly only seen a few episodes of this show since I’m more interested in Nagai’s version.
 For a long time this show was only floating around the Internet in Japanese with awkward English subtitles, but it’s now available on DVD with English subtitles by Discotek Media.
 Maybe I’ll get around to it someday.

 Let’s finally get into the plot and characters of Devilman.
 We’re introduced to our hero Akira Fudou right at the beginning.
 He’s a wimpy high school boy who can’t stand up for himself.
 When a gang of delinquents bully him, his friend Miki Makimura has to defend him.
 Akira has been living at Miki’s house ever since his parents moved for business, so the bullies tease them about being a couple.
 They’re definitely not a couple since Akira is too much of a wimp to make a move.
 Miki can’t take the whole gang on by herself, and the situation turns for the worse.
-Then another friend of Akira’s named Ryo Asuka shows up saying he has something to discuss with him.
+Just then another friend of Akira’s named Ryo Asuka shows up saying he has something to discuss with him.
 He whips out a shotgun and saves Akira and Miki from the bullies, then Akira ditches Miki to hear what Ryo wants from him.
 What a gentleman.

 Ryo uses some conspiracy theory logic to explain to Akira that demons are real.
 He figured out that his archeologist father was possessed by a demon when his personality changed to that of a violent monster.
 His father was actually researching demons and left all the findings to Ryo before he became possessed and killed himself.
-In Devilman, demons are violent and destructive creatures that can merge with and take on the properties of anything.
-This concept leads to the body horror seen in the series.
+In Devilman, demons are violent and destructive creatures that can merge with and take on the properties of anything, which leads to the body horror seen in the series.
 They can even merge with and take over the consciousness of humans, like with Ryo’s father.
 Demons had been trapped under ice since the age of dinosaurs, but have started escaping and possessing humans.
 So apparently if we don’t prevent climate change, we could face a demon apocalypse.
 Akira doesn’t take the news well and thinks Ryo has lost his mind, but their deep bond convinces him to take his friend seriously.
 Ryo proposes that because Akira has a pure and good soul, a demon can’t possess him.
-Instead Akira could harness the power to protect humanity from demons.
+Instead, Akira could harness the power to protect humanity from demons.
 Ryo’s knowledge of demons and Akira’s pure heart together are the only hope to save the world.

 Ryo hatches a strange plan to get Akira possessed: he rounds up a bunch of hippies to have a dance party in his basement, offers them drugs, then breaks out a fight.
 Akira is understandably scared and unsure.
 Ryo believes the debauchery and violence will attract demons, and it turns out he’s right.
 Everyone starts getting possessed by demons, including Akira.
 They just so happen to get Akira possessed by an extremely powerful demon named Amon and he becomes Devilman.
 He’s so strong he slaughters all the demons at the party.
 After the brawl he finds Ryo unconscious, but not possessed.

 As you can see by now, Devilman has a particular art style.
 Personally I find the art very charming and sometimes beautiful.
 Nagai uses thick lines, round shapes, and high contrast.
 His style looks kind of goofy considering Devilman is a horror and action story.
 The manga does have its silly moments, whether they’re intentional and or not.
-The “my father died!” page from volume one is famous for something that should be dramatic coming across as funny instead, but this page on the right when Akira becomes possessed is also from volume one.
+The “my father died!” page from volume one is famous for something that should be dramatic coming across as stilted and funny instead, but this page on the right when Akira becomes possessed is also from volume one.
 It’s quite cinematic.
 Nagai is amazing at panel and page composition.
 As I was putting this presentation together I realized how many Devilman pages don’t have any dialog, which lets the art speak for itself.

 This seems as good as time as any to acknowledge that Devilman contains a lot of violence against women, including demons that resemble women with monstrous breasts and pelvises.
 Of course the story has violence all over, but there’s more emphasis when it’s against women with longer panel sequences or entire pages.
 The violence is also often sexualized since the women are naked.
 It makes me unhappy, but this manga has more redeeming aspects than others I can think of.